wamaithaNyamu/SBT-Japan-linear-regression-model/README.md

 - Web scraping using a headless browser (puppeteer)

-- Concurrency when scraping to speed up the princess.
+- Concurrency when scraping to speed up the process.

 - Exporting the data